Dwarahat – Is It Worth Your Visiting?

 The spiritual importance of the great is vividly narrated through the words of Paramhansa Yogananda in his book “ An autobiography of a Yogi “ in the chapter, titled “Materializing a Palace in the Himalayas.”

 There is an Ashram is called Yogoda Satsang Sakha, which is situated about 1.5 km from Dwarahat hamlet, and the Ashram is environed by beautiful Himalayan pine forest & lofty peaks of the mountains.
 While heading to the Ashram, on the right side, there is a Rest House of KMVN.
 Where Sri Daya Mata, the head of YSS lived from 1995 to 2010.

 Babaji’s Cave is the locality where Mahavatar Babaji gave his first teaching on Kriya Yoga to Lahiri Mahasaya.
 The cave is located on Pandukholi Hill at 1-hour walking distance from the small hamlet of Kukuchina (25 km from Dwarahat).

 Mahavatar Babaji Cave Trekking Route

-The trekking path to the cave has been rebuilt and paved to facilities its devotees.
+The trekking path to the cave has been rebuilt and paved to facilitate its devotees.
 The trek up to the Babaji cave employs less than one hour for the average walking person.
-During the monsoon season, there are a few water streams sprout along the trek route which fills the Gogash River with plenty of water that is also described in an Autobiography of a Yogi.
+During the monsoon season, there are a few water streams sprout along the trek route which fills the Gogash River with plenty of water is also described in an Autobiography of a Yogi.

 History of Dwarahat, Uttarakhand